Location

 Arribes del Duero Natural Park

-Its distinctive topography, with drops of over 200 metres in some areas, combined with the large flow of the Duero River and its tributaries, makes it an ideal zone for hydrographic exploitation, with numerous dams and reservoirs.
+Its peculiar orographic slope, exceeding 200 meters in some areas, the great flow of the Duero River and its mouths make it an ideal area for hydrographic exploitation with numerous dams and reservoirs.

-The Mediterranean-type microclimate created in this remarkable space supports animal and plant species typical of the Mediterranean region, such as rockroses, lavender, and Spanish sage.
-In its characteristic ravines, olive trees, vineyards, junipers, and even orange trees flourish.
-A sunlit, wind-sheltered valley with mild temperatures and virtually no frosts encourages the abundance of these Mediterranean species.
+Its Mediterranean-type microclimate, generated in this fabulous area, has given rise to the presence of animal and plant species typical of the Mediterranean region such as rockroses, lavender, and hyssop… Furthermore, in its characteristic ravines grow olive trees, vineyards, junipers, and even orange trees.
+A sheltered valley, protected from the wind and with abundant sunlight, gives it a mild average temperature with no frosts, which helps the great abundance of these Mediterranean species.

-It is also one of the most valuable natural areas for wildlife in Europe.
-The cliffs and rocky formations are typical features of this environment, home to species of great faunistic value such as the griffon vulture, golden eagle, black stork, Egyptian vulture, and peregrine falcon, as well as the short-toed snake eagle, eagle owl, and red-billed chough.
+It should be noted that, in addition, it is one of the most valuable natural areas for wildlife in all of Europe.
+The cliffs and rock formations are characteristic elements of this natural space, where highly valuable species such as the griffon vulture, golden eagle, black stork, Egyptian vulture, and peregrine falcon are found, as well as the short-toed snake eagle, Eurasian eagle-owl, and red-billed chough.

 Accessibility